kenmcgarry/BiologicalPlausibility/README.md

 for network-based diferential gene expression analysis using diferentially weighted graphical LASSO, BMC Bioinformatics 18(99).

-> Bradford-Hill, A. [1965], The environment and disease: Association or causation?, Proceedings of the Royal Society of Medicine.
+> Bradford-Hill, A. [1965], The environment and disease: association or causation?, Proceedings of the Royal Society of Medicine.
 58(5).

 > Heritage, J., McDonald, S. and McGarry, K. [2017], Integrating association rules mined